Introduction

 After having chosen a tool best suited to your needs and downloading it locally, you can get started by running jobs directly on the jobs pge.

-If you're new to invariant testing, we recommend you start with the following posts before getting started:
+If you're new to invariant testing, we recommend you starting with the following posts:

 - First Day At Invariant School